Logging

 If persistentEnabled is set to true but no database is configured, a StateError will be thrown.
 Persistent logging requires database support, and Serverpod ensures that misconfigurations are caught early by raising this error.

-The Serverpod GUI is coming soon, making it easy to read, search, and configure the logs.
+You can use the companion app Serverpod Insights to read, search, and configure the logs.